Download (PDF: 3.3MB) | News Release

-- One quarter of respondents where marijuana was legal the longest had seen a change in residential property values near dispensaries.
+- Nearly one-fifth of respondents where marijuana was legal the longest had seen a change in residential property values near dispensaries (one-quarter in 2021).